PolisGuy/scripts/README.md

 wget ...install.sh
 bash install.sh

 banpeers
-It bans all prior versions of the wallet hourly.
-This is usefull to prevent sync hangs caused by connecting to old peers that sometimes happen.
+This bans all prior versions of the wallet.
+Putting in the hourly cron folder will cause it to run hourly.
+This is useful to prevent sync hangs caused by connecting to old peers that sometimes happen.
 This is automatically installed if you use my install.sh script above to install Polis.
 If you used Crytosharks script or other method to install then to use this run:
 wget https://raw.githubusercontent.com/PolisGuy/scripts/main/banpeers
 mv banpeers /etc/cron.hourly/